cxw42/pfft/README.md

 ### Pull requests

+PRs are welcome!
+I prefer PRs with one commit that adds tests and a subsequent commit that adds the code (TDD).
+However, that is not required.

-Are welcome!
-Before submitting a PR, please run `make prettyprint`, `make check`, and `make distcheck`.
+Before submitting a PR, please run `make prep`.
+This will:

+- `make prettyprint` (conform to the coding style)
+- `make check` (must pass the tests!)
+- `make all build-tests && prove -v` (runs the tests a different way)
+- `make distcheck` (make sure the tarball will build)

 ### Notes on compiling Vala sources

 - All the .vala files are run through a single pass of `valac`.
   However, the resulting C files are compiled by separate invocations of gcc.
+- The valac invocation happens in the _source_ tree.
+I think this is because the dist tarball includes the generated C files.
+Therefore, references to the generated .h and .vapi files require `$(srcdir)`.
 - Even if you `make clean` or `make distclean`, generated .c files will still be left in the tree.
 To remove the generated C files, `make maintainer-clean`.